isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-03-10-second-reading-speech-by-senior-minister-of-state-ministry-of-finance-&-ministry-of-law-indranee-rajah-sc-on-the-companies-amendment-bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister of State, Ministry of Finance & Ministry of Law, Indranee Rajah SC, on the Companies (Amendment) Bill
+title: 'Second Reading Speech by Senior Minister of State, Ministry of Finance & Ministry of Law, Indranee Rajah SC, on the Companies (Amendment) Bill'
 permalink: /news/parliamentary-speeches/second-reading-speech-by-senior-minister-of-state--ministry-of-f
-breadcrumb: Parliamentary speeches and responses
+breadcrumb: 'Parliamentary speeches and responses'
-collection_name: news

 ---

 10 Mar 2017 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)